sicchio/DM997X-Thesis-FALL16/thesis_roles.md

 * The Thesis Project Advisor agrees to attend the Thesis Defense Panel, and will be given a digital copy of the student's thesis paper for review (at least a week) BEFORE the Defense.

-* The Thesis Defense will be scheduled at a time that is good for the Thesis Project Advisor **AND** the External Reviewer sometime during **Mon 12/7 through Fri 12/11**.
+* The Thesis Defense will be scheduled at a time that is good for the Thesis Project Advisor **AND** the External Reviewer sometime during **Thu May 5, Fri May 6, Mon May 9, or Tue May 10**.
 Date, Time, and Room to be determined.

 ###External Reviewer (is identified in consultation with the Thesis Project Advisor.)